DragonSenses/Algorithms/LeetCode/200-number-of-islands/problem.md

      - If the neighbor is within bounds and its value is `'1'`,
        - Set it to `'0'` to mark it as visited.
        - Enqueue its coordinates to continue BFS.

+5. **Return Result**
+   Once the entire grid is scanned and all islands have been explored, return `islandCount` as the final count.